 As moms, eager to meet their new babies, it’s easy for us to get wrapped up in our due dates and feel pressure to have an induction.
 And, it’s easy for doctors to use this information, if you’re not informed, to help you have your baby on a schedule that suits them.
 Or to keep you from being overdue.

 This is why I believe it’s important to discuss your Bishop score and use your Bishop score calculator when having an examination!

-Having this knowledge allows you to feel more in-control of your birth.
-Knowing your Bishop score will help you determine whether or not an induction is a viable option when you’re past your due date.
+Having the knowledge about a bishop score near the end of your pregnancy allows you to feel more in control of your birth.
+Knowing your Bishop score will help you determine whether or not induction is a viable option when you’re past your due date.

 View the table above to get an idea of how to use your Bishop Score Calculator.
 Give points in the TOTAL column for each aspect.

 Posterior = 0pts